 If you are a graduate of the Law Center, you can obtain access to restricted Law Center web resources by applying for a username and password.
-Please e-mail the Alumni Access Form to Melissa Dutkiewicz.
+Please e-mail the Alumni Access Form to Morgan Hoey.
 Please note that it may take several business days to verify your alumni status.
 We will grant access as soon as possible.

 Georgetown Law Programs and Resources for Alumni in Transition